saikat021/Library-Management-System/README.md

 **https://localhost:8080/returnBook?bookId=_&cardId=_** goes through the following operations before returning a book into the library.
 Constraints: -->
 1. Check if the book_id and card_id given is valid?
-2. Check if card_id is Activated(As when the student account is deleted by the student the card remains there in a Deactivated state for further accountability)
+2. Check if card_id is Activated(As when the student account is deleted by the student the card remains there in a Deactivated state for further accountability).
 Operations :-->
 1. Make book available.
-2. Make the card_id linked with the book null
+2. Make the card_id linked with the book null.
 3. From the transaction Repository find the latest transaction entry in the table with the same card_id and book_id and is an issue opearation.
 Find the date from that and calculate the fine.
 4. Make a new entry into the transaction table as an return operation and return the fine and unique UUID of the transaction entry to the calling client as a Response Entity.